 The air purifier’s filtration system works best when all the components work together as one, so make sure you keep your eyes peeled for any clogs!

 The HPA300 uses three different filters because it has more output than other models in its line.
-The smaller, cheaper ones are used for lower-powered air purifiers while larger and eventually graduate to absorb finer particles as needed by higher power versions of the same device – which is why this particular model comes with three stages of filtration!
+The smaller, cheaper ones are used for lower-powered air purifiers while larger and eventually graduate to absorb finer particles as needed by higher-power versions of the same device – which is why this particular model comes with three stages of filtration!

-The three Honeywell HPA300 filters are designed to remove 0.3 micron and larger particles, making it an excellent option for those who suffer from allergies or other respiratory conditions that require high levels of filtration efficiency.
+The three Honeywell HPA300 filters are designed to remove 0.3 microns and larger particles, making it an excellent option for those who suffer from allergies or other respiratory conditions that require high levels of filtration efficiency.

 The HPA300 is equipped with a single carbon filter to remove unwanted gases like odors and VOCs.
 The fibrous material of this particular type has been coated in order for it to be more effective at capturing these noxious compounds than other types on the market today;

 however, there are some units that come equipped differently such as having an actual charcoal matrix which will actually pull out more pervasive smells from your surroundings rather than just masking them temporarily as others do through fragrance oils or air fresheners.

 The HPA300’s activated carbon pre-filter also doubles as a pre-filter to capture larger particles.
 Compare this setup with the Winix 5500-2 and Coway Mighty which both have separate dedicated washable mesh filters, but notice how much more easily you can clean their parts when they get clogged because there is no saturated material blocking airflow as we see here!